12 Conflict of Interest

 F. Conflict of Interest Committee

 1. The Conflict of Interest Committee (Committee) is an advisory committee and resides under the President’s Office.
-The primary members of the Committee shall be representatives from the Offices of the University Counsel, Internal Audit, Compliance and Enterprise Risk Management, and Business and Finance.
+The primary members of the Committee shall be representatives from the Offices of the University Counsel, Audit and Consulting Services, Compliance and Enterprise Risk Management, and Business and Finance.
 Other areas of the University, such as Human Resource Services, Academic Affairs, Student Affairs, etc., may be brought in to assist the Committee to provide additional insight and expertise, depending on the nature of the disclosure submitted.

 2. Consistent with this policy, the Committee will evaluate conflict of interest disclosures and situations, determine whether a conflict of interest exists, and advise on what actions may be required to manage, reduce, or eliminate an employee’s conflict of interest.